 - 1/4 cup butter

 - 1/2 tsp. salt

 - 2 cups cheddar cheese, shredded or chopped small

 - Heat oven to 350 degrees.

-- While the noodles are cooking, melt butter in a saucepan.
+- Cook noodles according to package directions.
+While the noodles are cooking, melt butter in a saucepan.
 Stir in flour, salt, pepper, mustard, and Worcestershire sauce.
 Cook over low heat, stirring constantly, until mixture is smooth and bubbly.

 - Stir in milk and heat to boiling, stirring constantly.
 Boil and stir for 1 minute.
 Stir in cheese and cook until it’s all melted.

 - Drain noodles and gently stir in cheese sauce.
 Pour into ungreased 2-quart casserole and top with breadcrumbs.